SEND Information Report Oct 2020 Support for your child at

 - TAs are trained to deliver Precision Teaching for SEND pupils who are significantly below their peers.

-- The Learning Development Leader/SENCO (Sarah Howells) is very experienced in this role.
-She attends all local training and updates and works closely with other SENCOs in the local area.
-She also coordinates the provision of SEN in school.
+- SENDCO (Sarah Howells and Annabel Connatty) are very experienced in this role.
+They attend all local training and updates and work closely with other SENDCOs in the local area.
+They also coordinate the provision of SEND in school.

-- Diane Werker is the School Governor who works with the SENCO in leading SEN in school.
+- Diane Werker is the School Governor who works with the SENDCO in leading SEND in school.

 - Sometimes school may commission Specialist Support to work with identified children with a particular focus, e.g. Speech and language therapists or Occupational therapists.

-To ensure our staff have the skills and knowledge to support children with SEN, there is a programme of ongoing training.
+To ensure our staff have the skills and knowledge to support children with SEND, there is a programme of ongoing training.

 9. What training or specialist expertise do staff at school have to support children with SEND?

-Compton CE Primary has an experienced LDL/SENCO with a vast experience of varying needs.
+Compton C of E Primary has understanding and skilled SENDCOs with a wide range of experience of varying needs.

 TAs undertake regular training to support their work with the children.
 All TAs have had training to recognise a range of mental health issues and how they can support children’s emotional needs.